 It goes beyond UoN.
 I won’t hold the title Miss UoN forever, as I’m leaving campus later this year.
 Be Her’s future diversifies into other campuses, and beyond- to all young mothers.
 More than psychosocial support and mentorship, I want to help young mothers who are dropouts get back to school.
 I want to reconcile girls with their parents in cases where early pregnancies created a rift.
 I want to foster a system that facilitates scholarships for such girls.

-How do you strike a balance between your studies in design, your passion for modelling, running your foundation, and the demands that come with being the reigning Miss UoN as well as single motherhood?
+How do you strike a balance between your studies in design, your passion for modeling, running your foundation, and the demands that come with being the reigning Miss UoN as well as single motherhood?

 I’d be lying if I said that I have it all figured out.
 Taking a day at a time, I have managed thus far.
 The most helpful thing here has been learning to prioritize.
 As an African parent would say –and lol, I am one – do what took you to school.
 I am such a stickler for schedules and through planning, I have managed.
 Somehow.